vishwesh-D-kumar/AlgorithmFlowVisualizer/demo.md

 4. All files will be created in the output dir in the same path as that of file

+Important Limitations :

+* Multiline expressions are not supported  of the sort ```rec(i,j) = rec(i-1,j-1) + rec(i-2,j-2)```.
+One function call per line is supported.

+## Variable Tracer :

+The variable tracer was made to watch _selected_ variables by users.
+The intention is to watch how and where the variable is being changed in runtime , something which a lot of modern debuggers require done manually.
+This can be quite tedious in specially a project environment.

+The variable tracer covers the following
+1. Variables can be marked using interactive comments , and added to watching

+2. Attributes can be marked for tracing , allowing for classes to be traced.(See limitations for more)

+3. Variables , once added to tracing , will be traced through subsequent function calls also , without being required to be marked once again.

+4. Support for visualization of trees.
+Special types of variables such as trees can be added for visualizations , via interactive comments.
+They will be visualized at every step.

+## Features :

+1. Attribute tracing through function calls :
+    After a mutable object has been marked for tracing it will be traced through all incoming function calls (example, self.dp in demo2.py)

+2. Globals tracing :
+    Supports tracing of global variables

+3. Variable tracing across modules : can trace attributes of modules (as shown in the demo with helper.DEBUG)

+4. Tree Visualization on every step

+5. Adding referrers for Tree Visualizations, to see pointers

+6. Functionality to add files to check for , instead of initiating a trace for all files, which the file calls upon .
+Can considerably save time.

+7. Functionality to pass arguments to function where trace is being initiated

+Important Limitations :

+* The attribute based tracing works only for 1 attribute of the referenced object : ie : it wont work for comments like ```watchvar self.x.y``` .

 ### Steps to run variable Tracer

 1. Navigate to the repo directory